What Is A Dyno?

 - Chassis Dyno will read roughly 15% lower than an Engine Dyno due to parasitic loss

 First off, we’d like to clear up a common misconception when it comes to dyno graphs and dyno numbers.
 They’re really not 100% realistic.
-This is due to the fact that from one dyno to the other, the same exact car with the same exact modifications will not put down the same exact power numbers.
-There are various reasons to this, but there are just too many differing factors that could change the numbers you’re seeing on the graph.
+From one dyno to the other, the same exact car with the same exact modifications will not put down the same exact power numbers.
+There are various reasons for this, but there are just too many differing factors that could change the numbers you’re seeing on the graph.

-With that said, dynos are 99% of the time used for tuning purposes.
+This inconsistency between recorded power outputs isn't important though, because 99% of the time dynos are used for tuning purposes.
 Tuners will use a dyno as a tool to measure power output while monitoring engine characteristics through their laptop simultaneously.
 That way, they know that their tune is safe by watching things like knock sensor levels and air/fuel ratio while checking power output throughout the dyno sheet.

 Now that you know the difference between a chassis and engine dyno along with the reason as to why dynos are used, you’re ready to learn how to read this graph.